Leonardo shares rise on Canada helicopter fleet plans

-MILAN, May 25 (Reuters) - Shares in Italian aerospace and defence group Leonardo jumped on Friday after Canada said it planned to work with the company to refurbish its fleet of search-and-rescue (SAR) helicopters.
+MILAN (Reuters) - Shares in Italian aerospace and defense group Leonardo (LDOF.MI) jumped on Friday after Canada said it planned to work with the company to refurbish its fleet of search-and-rescue (SAR) helicopters.

 In a tender notice dated May 24, the Canadian government said it planned to replace or update obsolete systems on its CH149 Cormorant fleet, increase its size and procure a rotary wing SAR flight simulator.